 I have been a meteorologist since 2009, when I got my master degree in Budapest, Hungary at the Eötvös Loránd University (ELTE).
 However, I have never made an official weather forecast.
 The reason for that is that I am a special kind of a meteorologist: I am an atmospheric chemist!
 But the way to become a real scientist at this field has been pretty adventurous so far: I have been – among others – a climatologist, a scientific secretary, an operational editor of a journal, and a tutor at ELTE.
 (In my CV you can read about these scientific adventures in details or you can check out my Publications.)

-Since 2016 October, when I finished my doctoral studies at the University of Edinburgh, I have had the privilege to call myself a real scientist.
+Since 2016 October, when I finished my doctoral studies at the University of Edinburgh (UoE), I have had the privilege to call myself a real scientist.
 During my PhD I investigated the climate dependency of ammonia emission from grazed grasslands.
-Nowadays, as a post doc, I have been working on the NEWS India-UK project, in which my main role is to estimate the nitrogen budget for India – of course, with paying a special attention to the ammonia part of the story!
+Nowadays, I am a postdoc at UoE under the NEWS India-UK project.
+My job is quite exciting with a mixture of responsibilities: I am the coordinator of the project, I am part of the developer team of the word’s first Nitrogen MOOC, and I am working on the estimation of the nitrogen budget of India – of course, with paying a special attention to the ammonia part of the story!
 (Please click to My Research to read more about my research interest.)

 Enjoy your time at my website, and do not hesitate to Contact me if you have any questions or comments!